sarahwbcodes/Scale-Claim-Triage/README.md

 ## What's not built

 The brief excluded customer intake and final inspection.
-Beyond that, the prototype deliberately omits the customer-facing transparency portal, multi-tenant configuration UI, mobile policyholder app, and live VLM integration — all P2 in the PRD or out of scope by design.
+Beyond that, the prototype deliberately omits the customer-facing transparency portal, multi-tenant configuration UI, mobile policyholder app, and live VLM integration; all P2 in the PRD or out of scope by design.